 Facing criminal charges can feel daunting, and overwhelming.
-Thankfully, criminal lawyers in Newark can offer assistance to those facing misdemeanors and felonies alike.
+Thankfully, criminal lawyers can offer assistance to those facing misdemeanors and felonies alike.
 If you or a loved one are in need of legal aid for a criminal offense, contact an experienced attorney at Rispoli & Borneo P.C. today for a free consultation.

 What happens following an arrest?